jpa102/jpa102.github.io/faketube/faketube.md

 https://www.w3schools.com - sidebar *(shouldn't have included this but this is where i got it)*

 unofficial credit to https://www.youtube.com for the icons

+https://web.archive.org - for archived youtube video pages with the relevant layout